OrangeSpyderMan/inkplate10-weather-cal/README.md

 The firmware can be compiled correctly on the Arduino IDE.
 Generic compiled firmware is attached to each [GitHub release](../../releases), and CI builds also provide a downloadable workflow artifact.
-You may be able to use a release binary to program your board directly, but I would recommend setting up an Arduino IDE with the latest library versions and compiling a version locally.
+You may be able to use a release binary to program your board directly.
+To reproduce a release locally, use the board and library versions pinned in the `Makefile`; newer library versions may change behavior or generated binaries.

 The below assumes you already have a working Arduino environment, configure for the Inkplate10 (with the board definition).
 The documentation for that is available here :